-- Analyzing jury background and reactions to evidence
+- Analyzing jury background and reactions to evidence.

-- Further investigating evidence, witnesses and law enforcement
+- Further investigating evidence, witnesses, and law enforcement.

 If your case does not have a chance at an acquittal, a lawyer may discuss a plea bargain with the prosecutor and judge.
 A plea bargain may reduce jail time by having the defendant plead guilty to a less serious charge.
-This, in turn, may dismiss other charges against the defendant and allows both parties to avoid a lengthy criminal trial with a longer conviction and sentencing.

 Free Legal Help

 Lawyers may choose to participate in pro bono services and other free legal aid programs.
-Pro bono lawyers represent people without adequate finances, to help marginalized and minority communities, or to give back to a community.
+Pro bono lawyers represent people without adequate finances, to help marginalized and minority communities, or to give back to the community.